geoschem/gcpy/docs/source/Regridding.rst

    This will produce 7 files - :literal:`c48_gridspec.nc` and
    :literal:`c48.tile[1-6].nc`

 #.
-Create a target grid specification using :code:`gridspec-create`:
+Create a target grid specification using :code:`gridspec-create`.

    .. code-block:: console